Documentation Index

 Debug mode

-Use the--verbose flag for detailed request/response logging:
+Use the --verbose flag for detailed request/response logging:

 Architecture

-The tool uses:- Async/await: Efficient concurrent request handling
+- Async/await: Efficient concurrent request handling

 - Pausable timers: Accurate server-only timing measurements